Bye Internet Explorer

 Internet Explorer End Of Life

-An article, posted about 7 years ago filed in ie, internet explorer, support & windows.
+An article, posted more than 7 years ago filed in ie, internet explorer, support & windows.

 The information in the article below is outdated: I posted an update on this article